-The marching winds and brass section consist ofall AHS students who perform on a flute, piccolo, clarinet, saxophone, trumpet, French horn, trombone, baritone/euphonium, or tuba.
+The marching winds and brass section consist of all AHS students who perform on a flute, piccolo, clarinet, saxophone, trumpet, French horn, trombone, baritone/euphonium, or tuba.
 Students in this course perform as the marching winds section of the band.
-Matching rehearsal labs on Mondays and Wednesdays are part of theestablished tradition at AHS and are required as part of the class, including scheduledperformances.
-Band Camp and August pre-season are encouraged for immediate inclusion into the band and qualifies the student to travel with the ensemble.
-Non-performing students still rehearse daily and will have supplemental projects and activities which take the place ofperforming until the student showscomprehensive knowledge in their assigned music.
-Students must plan for one after school sectional per week.
+Practices/Performances outside of the scheduled school day are required for this course.